 Here’s a brief overview of how you can leverage BigQuery and Redshift.

-Method 2: Migrate Data From BigQuery to Redshift (Manual)
+Load Data from BigQuery to Redshift

 How to migrate data from BigQuery to Redshift?